-EERE expects to make approximately \$3 million of Federal funding available for new awards under this FOA subject to the availability of appropriated funds.
-EERE anticipates making approximately 5-8 awards under this FOA.
-EERE may issue one, multiple, or no awards.
+EERE expects to make approximately \$4.5 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making between 7 and 15 awards under this FOA.

-Individual awards may vary between \$200,000 and \$500,000.
+Individual awards may vary between \$250,000 and \$1,000,000.